-3 School Fundraisers that Get Your Students Outside
+3 School Fundraisers That Get Your Students Outside

-If you are a football coach or parent to a player, for example, you know that summer is when the team buckles down to train for the next fall season.
-But if you’re relying on last season’s funds, it can be difficult to cover the expenses your team incurs during this time (e.g., paying for new uniforms, equipment, and food for players).
-This year, why not be prepared for these costs by choosing an engaging fundraising idea to kick off the summer season?
+If you’re a football coach or player’s parent, for example, you know that summer is when the team buckles down to train for the next fall season.
+You’re likely relying on last season’s leftover funds to cover the expenses your team incurs during this time (e.g., paying for new uniforms and equipment).
+You may consider starting a campaign to raise additional funding, but it can be difficult to compete with the excitement of summer break.

-In this guide, we’ll explore a few important best practices for holding fundraising outdoors, along with some fun ideas to try out:
+This year, why not be prepared for these costs by choosing an engaging fundraising idea for the summer season?
+Let’s explore a few important best practices for holding fundraising outdoors, along with some fun ideas to try out.

 What are some best practices for outdoor fundraisers?

+There are some unique elements of outdoor fundraisers to consider before starting your campaign.
+Factors like weather can impact how you plan the event as well as the fundraising methods you choose.
 To ensure your event is a success no matter what happens outside, here are some things to consider when planning:

-• Keep the weather and venue in mind.
+- Keep the weather and venue in mind.
+Outdoor events force you to surrender control of certain elements (like the temperature).
 Obviously, your team should avoid scheduling the event on days that are likely to be extremely hot or prone to storms.
 However, weather is not always predictable, especially during warmer months.
-In the event that temperatures exceed safe limits or there is rain expected, be prepared with an alternative plan.
-Consider having tents, a secondary location, or a backup date ready in the event of rain.
+In the event that temperatures exceed safe limits or rain is expected, be prepared with an alternative plan like having tents, a secondary location, or a backup date ready.

-• Use a fundraising platform.
+- Use a fundraising platform.
 When your team uses a fundraising platform, supporters can donate online before the event so they don’t need to wait in registration lines at the fundraiser.
 Additionally, your team won’t need to worry about collecting cash or checks during the event.
-This adds a layer of financial security as there is no risk of a donation blowing away or getting rained on.
+This adds a layer of financial security as there is no risk of a cash donation blowing away or getting rained on.

 3 Outdoor Fundraisers for School Groups